 - o If the message does not contain a MESSAGE-INTEGRITY attribute, the server MUST generate an error response with an error code of 401 (Unauthorized).
 This response MUST include a REALM value.
 It is RECOMMENDED that the REALM value be the domain name of the provider of the STUN server.
 The response MUST include a NONCE, selected by the server.
 The response SHOULD NOT contain a USERNAME or MESSAGE-INTEGRITY attribute. - o If the message contains a MESSAGE-INTEGRITY attribute, but is missing the USERNAME, REALM or NONCE attributes, the server MUST generate an error response with an error code of 400 (Bad Request).
 This response SHOULD NOT include a USERNAME, NONCE, REALM or MESSAGE-INTEGRITY attribute. - o If the NONCE is no longer valid, the server MUST generate an error response with an error code of 438 (Stale Nonce).
-This response MUST include a NONCE and REALM attribute and SHOULD NOT incude the USERNAME or MESSAGE-INTEGRITY attribute. - o If the username in the USERNAME attribute is not valid, the server MUST generate an error response with an error code of 401 (Unauthorized).
+This response MUST include a NONCE and REALM attribute and SHOULD NOT incude the USERNAME or MESSAGE-INTEGRITY attribute.
+Servers can invalidate nonces in order to provide additional security.
+See Section 4.3 of [RFC2617] for guidelines. - o If the username in the USERNAME attribute is not valid, the server MUST generate an error response with an error code of 401 (Unauthorized).
 This response MUST include a REALM value.
 It is RECOMMENDED that the REALM value be the domain name of the provider of the STUN server.
 The response MUST include a NONCE, selected by the server.
-The response SHOULD NOT contain a USERNAME or MESSAGE-INTEGRITY attribute. - o Using the password associated with the username in the USERNAME attribute, compute the value for the message-integrity as described in Section 14.4.
+The response SHOULD NOT contain a USERNAME or MESSAGE-INTEGRITY attribute. - o Using the password associated with the username in the USERNAME attribute, compute the value for the message-integrity as described in Section 15.4.
 If the resulting value does not match the contents of the MESSAGE-INTEGRITY attribute, the server MUST reject the request with an error response.
 This response MUST use an error code of 401 (Unauthorized).
 It MUST include a REALM and NONCE attribute and SHOULD NOT include the USERNAME or MESSAGE-INTEGRITY attribute.